rishujam/PdfViewer/README.md

 ## Overview

-This Android library provides a lightweight and easy-to-use PDF viewer for local PDF files within your Android applications.
-It allows users to view PDF documents stored locally on their devices.
+This Android library provides a lightweight and easy-to-use PDF viewer for local and online PDF files within your Android applications.
 Whether you want to include a PDF viewer in your app for reading documents or displaying user manuals, this library simplifies the integration process.

 Key features:
 - View local PDF files.
+- View online PDF files.
 - Smooth and intuitive user interface.
 - Pinch to zoom